 ESRC has funded projects ranging from understanding the impacts on the economy and new ways of working, to highlighting the effects on vulnerable groups and public services, and related issues such as housing, crime and domestic violence.

-ESRC are also funding the International Public Policy Observatory to synthesise evidence in relation to COVID-19 and engage the wider community.
+ESRC is also funding the International Public Policy Observatory to synthesise evidence in relation to COVID-19 and engage the wider community.

 Below are a few examples of our work.